 It's also mentioned that dreadnoughts are at their best as long-range artillery pieces.
 Which is why the best tactic against them is to close in to "knife range", thus avoiding their main gun.
 This requires the use of smaller ships to protect the dreadnoughts.
 This is why the Destiny Ascension is threatened in the first game.
 The geth ships appear way too close for it to use its main gun effectively.

-In Mass Effect 3, the massive quarian liveships, giant hydroponics bays which also contain much of the quarian population, are upgraded with the Thanix magnetic-hydronamic cannons, reverse-engineered from Reaper tech.
-This, effectively, turns them into dreadnoughts in terms of firepower, although definitely not in terms of endurance.
-The quarians insist that they're technically not dreadnoughts, as this would violate the Treaty of Farixen, which they're not signatories to anyways.
+In Mass Effect 3, the massive quarian liveships, giant hydroponics bays which also contain much of the quarian population, are upgraded with Thanix cannons, reverse-engineered from Reaper tech.
+This effectively turns them into dreadnoughts in terms of firepower, although definitely not in terms of endurance.
+The quarians insist that they're technically not dreadnoughts, as this would violate the Treaty of Farixen, which they're not signatories to, anyway.
 Joker points out the problem of equipping them as Glass Cannon warships, and considers it unforgivably irresponsible, considering that these ships house their civilian population and that the guns make them high priority targets in a fight.